Apple invested $450 million in a satellite-powered SOS system. We tested it out – KION546

 During my test with an iPhone 14 provided by Apple, I attempted to call 911 but was automatically redirected to Emergency SOS via Satellite dispatchers for the purposes of the demo.
 When the device was unable to connect to cellular service, a small green icon appeared at the bottom right of the call screen to initiate a text conversation with emergency services.

-Apple said the size of messages was greatly condensed so the satellite can more efficiently route them to ground stations located all over the world.
+Apple said the size of the texts are reduced down to about a third of their original size, by running it through a compression algorithm.
+This allows the satellite to more efficiently route messages to ground stations located all over the world.
 Once received, texts are sent to local emergency services or a relay center with Apple-trained emergency specialists who can send help.

 But even in a city, I lost access to the satellite several times when I wasn’t in clear view of the sky.
 A grayscale circle with a green signal image showed up when connected but turned yellow when conditions were poor and red when connectivity was lost.
 I walked about 200 feet away from my original location to find a satellite.
 Once there, I held the device naturally in my hand; Apple said there’s no need to raise or wave it around.